The Oh, Hello Show

-The Oh, Hello Show is a comedy act created by Americans Nick Kroll and John Mulaney that was popularized on Comedy Central's Kroll Show.
-The show centers on Gil Faizon (Kroll) and George St. Geegland (Mulaney), elderly men from the Upper West Side of Manhattan who are known for their turtlenecks, misinformed beliefs, and tendency to say "Oh, hello" in unison.
+The Oh, Hello Show is a comedy act created by American comedians Nick Kroll and John Mulaney that was popularized on Comedy Central's Kroll Show.
+A fictional New York One cable access show stars Gil Faizon (Kroll) and George St. Geegland (Mulaney), elderly men from the Upper West Side of Manhattan who are known for their turtlenecks, misinformed beliefs, and tendency to say "Oh, hello" in unison.
 The characters appeared on several shows and in a Broadway play called Oh, Hello that ran for 138 performances at the Lyceum Theatre from September 2016 to January 2017.

-Origins

-Kroll and Mulaney developed Faizon and St. Geegland after watching two men wearing turtlenecks and blazers at The Strand Bookstore purchase separate copies of Alan Alda's book Never Have Your Dog Stuffed: And Other Things I've Learned.

-In the early 2000s, Faizon and St. Geegland hosted a weekly show at Rififi, a New York comedy club that closed down in 2008.
-It was during this time that Kroll and Mulaney were able to hone their characters.

 Characters

 Roommates George and Gil are in their 70s and have strong New York accents, and they frequently mispronounce common words and names.
-For example, they refer to Ashton Kutcher's show Punk'd as Prank'd; Johnny Knoxville as Johnny Nashville, and Candid Camera as Candy Camera.
+For example, they refer to Ashton Kutcher's show Punk'd as Ashram Kitchen's Prank'd; Johnny Knoxville as Johnny Nashville, and Candid Camera as Candy Camera.
 They also frequently put the stress on the wrong syllables of words, especially in iambic fashion.
 For example, pronouncing Broadway as "Br'dway" and junk mail as "j'nk mail", and their podcast named "Oh Hello: The P'dcast".
 The pair have shaggy gray hair and beards, wear glasses, and wear baggy clothes for an overall unkempt appearance, Geegland tending to dress more formally.
 They met in Toronto while dodging the Vietnam War, but they did their part for the war effort by fighting with Asians they saw in Canada.
 George is an author and playwright and has written several shows for him and Gil to star in, usually not being well received by their audiences.
 They have a dog named Pug Giamatti, but he left for an adventure in Saugerties.